ethansun168/cse583-project/OMPar/README.md

 #### 3. Run the Prediction Model

-YDownload the custom OMPify model weights from [here](https://drive.google.com/drive/folders/1tnJf9YvjpDLktVi23TkW-rpjqfdZoybf?usp=sharing), and place the .bin file inside the OMPify/ directory.
+Download the custom OMPify model weights from [here](https://drive.google.com/drive/folders/1tnJf9YvjpDLktVi23TkW-rpjqfdZoybf?usp=sharing), and place the .bin file inside the OMPify/ directory.

 Run the model with: